crotwell/TauP/src/doc/sphinx/source/calculations.rst

 order to satisfy the boundary conditions and energy conservation at the interface.
 Both of these cases will result in a phase shift of the arrival.

+Amplitudes calculations also have potential numerical issues for horizontal rays leaving the source, and at 180 degree distance.
+In both cases the geometrical spreading factor has potential infinities.
+We limit the value for this calculation not to be within 1e-3 radian (~ 0.05 degrees) of these angles to prevent unrealistic very large values.

+Attenuation is often the largests amplitude reductin effect, but is also frequency dependent.
+This makes it complicated as no other feature of TauP, being a ray theoretical calculation, makes use of the frequency.
+For attenuation, we calculate the value as an average over a range of frequencies, but it is not clear that this is the best solution for all phases.

 Time Errors
 ------------